Kevin Bouie

-Kevin Lamont Bouie (born August 18, 1971) is an American former professional football running back who played two seasons in the National Football League (NFL) with the San Diego Chargers and Arizona Cardinals.
+Kevin Lamont Bouie (born August 18, 1971) is an American former professional football player who was a running back for two seasons in the National Football League (NFL) with the San Diego Chargers and Arizona Cardinals.
 He was selected by the Philadelphia Eagles in the seventh round of the 1995 NFL draft.
-He played college football at Garden City Community College and Mississippi State University.
+He played college football at Garden City Community College before transferring to the Mississippi State Bulldogs.

 Early life

 Kevin Lamont Bouie was born August 18, 1971, in Pahokee, Florida.
 He attended Pahokee High School in Pahokee.

 College career

 Bouie first played college football at Garden City Community College from 1990 to 1991.
-He transferred to play for the Mississippi State Bulldogs of Mississippi State University in 1992 and was a two-year letterman from 1993 to 1994.
+He transferred to play for the Bulldogs of Mississippi State University in 1992 and was a two-year letterman from 1993 to 1994.
 He rushed six times for 26 yards in 1992.
 In 1993, Bouie totaled 115 carries for 505 yards and three touchdowns while also catching 13 passes for 158 yards and two touchdowns and returning six kicks for 101 yards.
 He recorded 157 rushing attempts for 896 yards and six touchdowns as a senior in 1994.